Instructions for Authors

 8. Tables should not use vertical lines and each term or phrase should begin with a capital letter.
 Any explanation essential to the understanding of the table should be given as a footnote at the bottom of the table.
 References in footnotes should be designated by superscript letters in the order a, b, c, etc.

 9. Figures must be created on separate pages from the text and must not be embedded in the text.
 The number of the figure (e.g. Fig. 2) and the name of the first author should be written on the figure.
+We encourage the authors to send us the highest quality figures possible.
+Their quality will be drastically reduced, if you do not supply your images in appropriate format and resolution.

 10. Figure titles and legends must be typewritten on separate sheets.

-5. Limitation of the number of pages
+12. Limitation of the number of pages

-The length of papers, including tables, figures, and appendices, should not exceed 10 pages in PDF file for a Ragular Paper or Review Article, and 6 pages in PDF file for a Short Communication.
+The length of papers, including tables, figures, and appendices, should not exceed 10 pages in PDF file for a Regular Paper or Review Article, and 6 pages in PDF file for a Short Communication.

 For publication, authors will be charged JPY20,000 for a Regular Paper or Review Article not exceeding 10 pages in PDF file, and JPY20,000 for a Short Communication not exceeding 6 pages in PDF file.